 Legend:

-Montessori schools, in the Maritimes and other provinces, often have large mixed-age classes with high teacher-to-student ratios.
-They also tend to have lots of interaction, student-to-student teaching, and group and independent work.
+Montessori schools in the Maritimes and other provinces often have large mixed-age classes with high teacher-to-student ratios.
+They also emphasize interaction, student-to-student teaching, and a mix of group and independent work.

 Below, the Montessori philosophy and teaching approach is discussed in more detail.
-For more comprehensive coverage, see our main Montessori school guide.
+For a comprehensive overview, see our main Montessori school guide.

 Student-centred: There is no set curriculum.
-Students are free to move around the class, choose their own work, and determine the pace of their studies.
-This can make for a dynamic learning environment.
+Students are free to move around the class, choose their own work, and determine the pace of their studies, creating a dynamic learning environment.

-Concrete learning: Learning tends to be concrete and hands-on.
-At the primary and elementary level (and sometimes at the secondary level), kids work with lots of different concrete materials, including “manipulatives”—or self-correcting puzzles.
-They also work with blocks, rods, spindle boxes, and many other materials.
-Concrete learning engages many of the senses.
-And, research has shown that it can speed up learning, especially for younger kids.
+Concrete learning: Learning is hands-on.
+At the primary and elementary levels (and sometimes secondary), students use a variety of manipulatives, blocks, rods, and other materials.
+Concrete learning engages the senses and can accelerate learning, especially for younger students.